 Picking Ticket Numbers

 Each lottery ticket must be filled in.
-There are six spaces for two digital numbers each.
 If you have a lot of tickets, it can take a while to fill them out.
 As we already mentioned, depositing $10,000 would produce 400 weekly tickets.

 Who has the time to fill out numbers on 400 tickets?
 Thankfully, Yotta has a simple solution to quickly fill out a lot of tickets.
 Just select auto fill and all of your tickets will be filled in with random numbers.